 - building a Web site to target specific people

-may be getting bullied or maybe you are the bully.
+bullied or maybe you are the bully.
 Either way the bullying needs to stop.
-With animated podcasts and games,
+With animated podcasts and games, this site has

 Where to get Immediate Help:

-dealing with cyberbullying and need help right away, talk to a parent, teacher, counselor, or other trusted adult.
-Or contact
+cyberbullying and need help right away, talk to a parent, teacher, counselor, or other trusted adult.
+Or contact one of these

 Wired Safety Online